keelan-krinsky/University-Notes.-/Assignments/APES/Labs/Lab2.markdown

-# Funadamental of ecology: Lab 2.
+# Fundamentals of ecology: Lab 2.

 ## Questions